The Map

 Auto Load Map PRO — long-press the Reload icon (or enable it in Settings › Cachly Pro) and caches load automatically as you pan, no tapping Reload.
 It needs a sufficient zoom level (the button dims when you’re zoomed too far out).

-Bulk actions from the map
+Bulk Actions from the Map

-The … menu at the top-left of the live map acts on the caches currently loaded, not just one pin.
+The … menu at the top-right of the live map acts on the caches currently loaded, not just one pin.
 It offers Add to List, Highlight and Export GPX, and each action asks for a scope:

 - All Caches — everything loaded on the map.